Monday, August 29, 2016

 In the research studies, consumers low in dialectical thinking struggled with purchase decisions and had limited confidence in making a purchase decision when faced with contradictory reviews.

-Dialectical thinking is most common among Asian cultures.
+Dialectical thinking is relatively common in Asian cultures.
 It’s represented well by the yin-yang symbol.
-Most North American and European consumers are low in dialectical thinking.
+Most North American and European consumers are relatively low in dialectical thinking.
 For them, when a sprinkling of negative reviews contradicts an abundance of positive reviews, they’ll do their best to push away awareness of the negative ones.
 They will look at the average number of stars and try to ignore the bothersome details.
 The problem is that the negatives still nag at them subconsciously and so can interfere with building customer loyalty.

 However, this was less true when the shopper was an expert about the product category.
 The best way around the problem, then, is to build the shopper’s expertise.